 Successful participants in the NVCPM Program should be high achievers in their respective positions and have support of their management.
-Applicants should demonstrate a high degree of conceptual ability, reading, comprehension, and written and oral communication capabilities.
+Applicants should demonstrate a high degree of conceptual ability, reading comprehension, written and oral communication capabilities and a desire to succeed in management and be a leader.
 Upon successful completion, participants will be awarded the designation of Certified Public Manager (CPM).

-Additional information about the NVCPM Program can be found at http://dop.nv.gov/CPMHome.html.

-The Department of Personnel's Office of Employee Development can be reached in Las Vegas at (702) 486-2663, in Carson City at (775) 684-0115, or on the Internet at http://dop.nv.gov.
+Additional information about the Certified Public Manager Program (CPM) can be found on the Human Resource Management's website.
+Human Resource Management's Office of Employee Development can be reached in Las Vegas at (702) 486-2663, in Carson City at (702) 486-2928, or on Human Resource Management's website.
 (NRS 284.343, NAC 284.482)

-Employment Records

-Your official personnel file is maintained at the Department of Personnel, Central Records Section.
+Employment Records - Your official personnel file is maintained at Human Resource Management, Central Records Section.
 Your agency maintains a working file with copies of the documentation.
 Your file includes personnel action documents, mandatory employment forms, performance evaluations, and documentation of disciplinary action.
 Your file may also include letters of commendation, training certificates, or other work-related documents that you or your supervisor have requested be included in your file.
 You, or those indicated in NAC 284.726, may view your personnel file by making an appointment with Central Records.
 The employment records are maintained in accordance with the State Records Retention Schedule.
 (NRS 284.105, NAC 284.714)

-Public Records

-The Department of Personnel maintains a roster of employees in public service.
+Public Records - Human Resource Management maintains a roster of employees in public service.
 This includes your name and class title.
-Other information considered public record for State employees includes rate of pay and this information could be released upon receipt of a written request.
-Upon request, the Department of Personnel is required to provide your personal mailing address to the State Controller's Office, the Internal Revenue Service, the Welfare Division, and the Department of Employment, Training and Rehabilitation.
+Other information considered public record for state employees includes rate of pay and this information could be released upon receipt of a written request.
+Upon request, Human Resource Management is required to provide your personal mailing address to the State Controller's Office, the Internal Revenue Service, the Welfare Division, and the Department of Employment, Training and Rehabilitation.
 (NAC 284.714, 284.718, 284.726)